BN701/MultiArp/readme.md

 * A single instance of the app plays one polyphonic pattern on one midi-channel.
 Run multiple, synchronized instances to play on different channels.

-* ***Ableton Link*** is used for synchronization.
+* ***Ableton Link*** synchronization protocol is used to keep everything playing together.
 You do not need to have Ableton Live or any of its components for this to work.

 ## User Interface